mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 # 6 Registering a Sample OData v3 Contract

-This section describes the steps required for registering a data source.
-To register a data source to Data Hub you must register the following in the given sequence:
+This section describes the steps required for registering a data source - this can be an OData v4 or OData v3 contract To register a data source to Data Hub you must register the following in the given sequence: